 - Integrating our high-quality development opportunities into an innovative and unique programme focused on experimental medicine for mental health, building on the excellent genetic experimental medicine training provided by Oxford University Hosptials NHS Foundation Trust and the OUH BRC.

-- Develop the Oxford Short Course in Experimental Medicine for Mental Health (OxCEMM), and, initiatives which will complement the MSc in Translational Neuroscience under development in Oxford led by the Department of Psychiatry.
-OxCEMM will comprise a comprehensive introduction to experimental medicine (the design, regulation, conduct and analysis of pharmacological and psychological studies, including an introduction to relevant neuroscience and industrial considerations) and optional modules based on our existing, high-quality courses.
+- Continuing to develop the Oxford Short Course in Experimental Medicine for Mental Health (OxCEMM), and, initiatives to complement the MSc in Translational Neuroscience under development in Oxford led by the Department of Psychiatry.
+OxCEMM comprises a comprehensive introduction to experimental medicine (the design, regulation, conduct and analysis of pharmacological and psychological studies, including an introduction to relevant neuroscience and industrial considerations) and optional modules based on our existing, high-quality courses.

 - Developing the Experimental Medicine Network hosting regular seminars, discussion groups and research cafés, integrated with our PPI and outreach activities.

 - Working closely with the Training and Capacity Building subtheme in OUH BRC, to ensure co-ordination of our activities across Oxford, and will build on our strong national networks to establish productive collaborations with all mental health active BRCs.

 Standing on the shoulders of giants